aaronregis/DataStaxDay/labs/Lab 1 - Accessing the Cluster.md

 If you are on a Mac, you already have SSH installed in your terminal.
 If you are on Windows, you may need to install an SSH client.
 A popular SSH client is Putty.
 Putty can be downloaded from [http://www.putty.org](http://www.putty.org).

-For this cluster, the username is root.
+For this cluster, the username is ds_user.
 So, in the terminal I can ssh to the node by running the command:

 ```
 ssh ds_user@54.186.100.184